ACDSLab/mppi-generic-website/index.md

 * Dynamics and Cost Function-agnostic implementations of Model Predictive Path Integral (MPPI) [[1]](#1), Tube-MPPI [[2]](@2), and Robust MPPI (RMPPI) [[3]](#3) algorithms.
 * Largest variety of provided Dynamics and Cost Functions publicly available to use with MPPI, Tube-MPPI, and RMPPI
 * Different sampling distributions such as Gaussian noise, Colored noise [[4]](#4), NLN noise [[5]](#5), and Smooth-MPPI's sampling scheme [[6]](#6)
-* APIs to allow for researchers to write custom Dynamcis, Cost Functions, stochastic Controllers, and Sampling Distributions that allow plug-and-play swapping with existing components.
+* APIs to allow for researchers to write custom Dynamics, Cost Functions, stochastic Controllers, and Sampling Distributions that allow plug-and-play swapping with existing components.

 ## Table of Contents